happykhan/binCrisp/README.rst

 USAGE: python binCrisp.py findcr -d GenomeDir/ OutputFileName

 binCrisp output will include:
-    * <outputname> (text report from binCrisp itself, this defines the CRISPR sequence attached to each ID number in the figure at the bottom.)
+    - <outputname> (text report from binCrisp itself, this defines the CRISPR sequence attached to each ID number in the figure at the bottom.)
-    * example.txt (text report of output from pilercr)
+    - example.txt (text report of output from pilercr)
-    * example.svg (SVG Figure with a matrix of presence and absence of unique CRISPR sequence.)
+    - example.svg (SVG Figure with a matrix of presence and absence of unique CRISPR sequence.)

 See USAGE i.e. "python binCrisp.py findcr -h" for optional parameters.

-WORKED EXAMPLE
+Worked Example
 ==============
 The runex directory has a test case to check if binCrisp is running correctly.
 Dependencies include: